ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 The second point is easy to set aside.
 30-60 days is when theta decay starts to pick up dramatically; but 0-1 days is when theta decay is maximal.
 So the 45 DTE strategy stands essentially on the first point about gamma risk.

 Options greeks are a huge pet peeve for me, but that discussion is for another post.
 What is gamma risk?
-Essentially, it is just the condescending way of describe the risk associated to holding stock.
-Stocks can drop.
-In the case of options trading, you don't literally hold the stock, but closer to expiration, you adopt a larger probability of that risk.
+Essentially, it is just an unnecessary terminology to describe the risk associated to holding stock: Stocks can drop.
+In the case of options trading, you don't literally hold the stock, but closer to expiration, you adopt a larger portion of that risk.

 But this is a tautology and a non-thesis.
 Avoiding gamma risk captures none of the points of OCD:

 1. It has nothing to do with opportunistic inefficiencies.
-2. It runs _counter_ to capital efficiency: That if you trust your strategy, then you should in principle be willing to go all in on it.
+2. It runs _counter_ to capital efficiency: If you trust your strategy, then you should be willing to trade it without holding back.
 3. It has nothing to do with diversification.

 The most charitable thing I can say about the 45 DTE thesis is that it is a means of risk management, and precisely, disaster prevention.
 But there is a much easier way to achieve this: Just put something like 40% of your portfolio in cash.
 Easier and more reliable.

-### The thesis for trading 0-14 DTE
+### The case for trading 0-14 DTE

 With respect to opportunism, the goal here is to put as much of a differential between the useful knowledge you have, and the useful knowledge on the other side of the trade.

-It is difficult to find information that 1) meaningfully affects a stock's price later but not earlier, and 2) is either not well known to, or irrationally influential on, novice traders.
+Expirations far in the future are unlikely to be useful here because it is difficult to find information that 1) meaningfully affects a stock's price later but not earlier, and 2) is either not well known to, or disproportionally influential on, novice traders.

 In contrast, news that is current and immediate has a much larger chance of inspiring exuberance or fear.
 Further, novice traders or speculators looking for immediate gratification are more likely to trade options near expiration.

 With respect to capital efficiency, 0-14 DTE contracts have the greatest theta decay.
 Equivalently, they freeze your capital for the least amount of time.